fzaman2258/Web-Security-Week-10/README.md

 3) Snort

 # Any issues you encountered
-The hardest part of this entire lab is setting up the honeypots in GCP.
-Took up most of the time...
+The hardest part about all this was setting up GCP, and then making the mhn-admin VM along with the honeypot VM.
+There was some difficulty with running the wget command and not seeing it in the view sensors portion on the browser.

 # Attack Summary
 number of attacks: 12,928